Treason Act 1695: Provisions

-History

-The act was passed because previously the law had been extremely harsh, allowing little opportunity for a defendant to defend himself and enabling trumped-up charges of treason to succeed.
-By the 1680s even the notoriously severe Judge Jeffreys was prepared to admit that it was "hard" that the accused in a treason trial had no right to counsel.
-However, between 1817 and 1998 the protection of the act was removed from those accused of treason by assaulting the heir to the throne, or misprision of such treason.
+Subsequent developments

 Today most of the act has been repealed, but the three-year time limit still survives (see below), and of course, the rights to be represented and to have a copy of the indictment (now free of charge) still exist in other legislation.
 However, the "two witnesses" rule no longer exists in the United Kingdom.
-In 1800 this rule, and all other special rules of evidence in treason cases, were abolished for cases of killing or attempting to kill the Sovereign.
+In 1800 this rule, and all other special rules of evidence in treason cases, were abolished for cases of killing or attempting to kill the Sovereign by the Treason Act 1800 (39 & 40 Geo.
+3 c.
+93).

 The Treason Act 1842 (5 & 6 Vict. c.
 51) extended this exception still further, to all attempts to maim or wound the Sovereign (non-lethal assaults on the Sovereign were treason until 1998).

-Finally, in 1945, the Treason Act 1945 (8 & 9 Geo.
+The whole act, except sections 5 and 6, was repealed by section 2(1) of, and the schedule to, the Treason Act 1945 (8 & 9 Geo.
 6. c.
-44) removed the special status of treason for all kinds of treason, and ever since then the evidence required, and the procedure followed, in treason proceedings have been the same as in murder trials.
+44).
+The 1945 act removed the special status of treason for all kinds of treason, and ever since then the evidence required, and the procedure followed, in treason proceedings have been the same as in murder trials.